-Key Action Context in 2020 AGS Progress Assurance Lead Officer Key Action: that arrangements for Directors' acceptance of offers of gifts and hospitality be reviewed to ensure there is third party oversight of offers prior to these being accepted.
-Our Governance Framework - Ethical Governance The review has been completed and the gifts and hospitality policy has been amended.
-CGA - matters arising July Chief Officer Human Resources Key Action: that a process be introduced whereby the annual review of gifts and hospitality requires 'nil returns' to be submitted.
+Key Action Context in 2020 AGS Progress Assurance Lead Officer Status Key Action: that arrangements for Directors' acceptance of offers of gifts and hospitality be reviewed to ensure there is third party oversight of offers prior to these being accepted.
+Our Governance Framework - Ethical Governance The gifts and hospitality policy has been amended to require that Directors gain approval from the Chief Executive and in turn the Chief Executive gains approval from the Leader.
+CGA - matters arising July Chief Officer Human Resources Complete Key Action: that a process be introduced whereby the annual review of gifts and hospitality requires 'nil returns' to be submitted.
 Our Governance Framework - Ethical Governance A new process requiring employees in "high risk posts" to make a positive declaration regarding compliance with the gifts and hospitality policy has been agreed.
-CGA - matters arising July Chief Officer Human Resources Key Action: Our Internal Audit Plan for 2019/20 includes work to sample check HR policies to provide assurance as to the extent to which they are consistently and properly applied across the council.
-How we manage audit and risk - Internal Audit Internal Audit Reports received throughout the year have reported outcomes of audits in relation to:- recruitment check, gifts and hospitality Register of Interests CGA - various Head of Internal Audit Key Action: We will further review our ethical framework arrangements in light of any future legislative change or statutory guidance issued by Government or the Local Government Association.
-Our Governance Framework - Ethical Governance MHCLG engaging with Monitoring Officer as part of small group to formulate steps to implement COSIPL recommendations.
-Little progress given constraints on parliamentary time.
+CGA - matters arising July Chief Officer Human Resources Complete Key Action: Our Internal Audit Plan for 2019/20 includes work to sample check HR policies to provide assurance as to the extent to which they are consistently and properly applied across the council.
+How we manage audit and risk - Internal Audit Internal Audit Reports received throughout the year have reported outcomes of audits in relation to:- recruitment check, gifts and hospitality Register of Interests CGA - various Head of Internal Audit Complete Key Action: We will further review our ethical framework arrangements in light of any future legislative change or statutory guidance issued by Government or the Local Government Association.
+Our Governance Framework - Ethical Governance The Monitoring Officer is engaging with MHCLG as part of small group to formulate steps to implement COSIPL recommendations.
+Little progress has been made given constraints on parliamentary time.
 LGA have developed draft Members' Code of Conduct for consultation.
-Annual report of S&CC City Solicitor Key Action: We will actively pursue the appointment of an Independent Member to the Corporate Governance and Audit Committee in the 2019/20 Municipal Year.
+Annual report of S&CC City Solicitor Arrangements in place Key Action: We will actively pursue the appointment of an Independent Member to the Corporate Governance and Audit Committee in the 2019/20 Municipal Year.
 How we ensure Oversight and accountability - Corporate Governance and Audit Committee Role description and person specification developed; applications invited and one received; decision to undertake wider search to ensure diverse and independent field.
-Annual report of CGA City Solicitor
+Annual report of CGA City Solicitor Arrangements in place - action in 2020 AGS